aimms/how-to/Articles/689/689-nice-to-meet-you-pyaimms.rst

 Remarks:

-*   line 5: Exposes all identifiers in the AIMMS model to Python.
+*   Line 5: Exposes all identifiers in the AIMMS model to Python.

-*   line 6: Specifies the data format used for multi-dimensional identifiers.
+*   Line 6: Specifies the data format used for multi-dimensional identifiers.
     Available options are DICT, ARROW, PANDAS, and POLARS.
 In this example, we choose POLARS.

-*   line 9: The Python bridge generates a typed stub file (``model_stub.pyi``).
+*   Line 9: The Python bridge generates a typed stub file (``model_stub.pyi``).
     The call ``get_model("model_stub.py")`` loads this stub for typed access.

     * This provides typed access to exposed identifiers.